This is a listing for a serviced and tested replacement for Samsung upper buffer board LJ92-02053A / LJ41-10376A shown on the picture.

 Hope this video will help you in your troubleshooting:

 We ship every business day M-F.

 Items under 14 oz are normally shipped with USPS First Class mail unless other option was available and chosen during checkout.

-Packages of 1 lb. and above are shipped USPS Priority, FedEx Ground/Home or FedEx SmartPost, subject to our decision.
+Packages of 1 lb. and above are shipped USPS Priority, FedEx Ground/Home, subject to our decision.

 ATTENTION INTERNATIONAL CUSTOMERS: If your order is accepted by our store and your address is outside United States you may not be able to track package delivery progress once it leaves the country.
 The United States Postal Service (USPS) does not provide tracking information to some countries unless the shipment is the most expensive Express type, which is usually too expensive to justify using.
 You can accept that condition and strip Coppell TV Repair LLC of responsibility to the delivery status of your package provided we show it was shipped and processed by a courier in a timely manner.
 Or you can contact us prior to ordering and inquiry for delivery confirmation shipping method, which, again, usually costs an arm and a leg compared to the simple USPS First Class shipping.